dirigiblelabs/curriculum-2018/KirilMudev/Git-Perspective.md

 The Git perspective has three components:
   - Workspace menu - create and switch between different workspaces.
-  - Git view - perform simple git operations such as cloning a repository to a workspace, pulling changes or pushing commits.
+  - Git view - perform simple Git operations such as cloning a repository to a workspace, pulling changes or pushing commits.
-  - Console view - see the output of the different actions and get information about errors and warnings
+  - Console view - see the output of the different actions and get information about errors and warnings.

 ## Workspace menu